saravmani/mycloud/Rem/Self/DB/REDIS/Redis-With-Docker-And-Asp-Net-Core.md

       docker logs -f my-redis
  ```

-> -Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.
+> Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.
 So try to use Alpine based images.
 For Redis also we are having alpine version
 * To Pull the Alpine verison of redis use below command
 ```powershell
   docker pull redis:alpine